NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Generating MKs is not a trivial task.
 NPB's automated MK generation is designed to support you on the task.

-There is an infinite number of combinations in which a MK can be organised.
+There is an infinite number of combinations in which a MK can be organized.
 This is a problem for already existing archives that start using NPB and the MK style of which does not match with the one provided by NPB.
 For such cases NPB can still be helpful since it can be set to pause after the MK generation